Chart Color Schemes

 Coburg has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 42 projects likely impacting the area.
-Notable projects include Pentridge Precinct, Coburg Health and Community Services Precinct, Holstep Health Community Hub (Coburg), and Sydney Road Transport Corridor Upgrade.
-Below is a list of most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 42 projects that could impact this region.
+Notable initiatives include Pentridge Precinct, Coburg Health and Community Services Precinct, Holstep Health Community Hub (Coburg), and Sydney Road Transport Corridor Upgrade.
+The following list provides details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.